Dental Implants for Pensioners: Your Complete Guide

 To get the full picture of your health, we need to know about every medication you take.
 This includes prescriptions, over-the-counter drugs, and even daily vitamins or supplements.
 Some medications can influence things like blood clotting or how your body heals after the procedure, so it’s important to be thorough.
 The best approach is to write down a complete list of everything you take and bring it with you to your consultation.
 This simple step helps us plan your procedure carefully and avoid any potential complications, ensuring your treatment goes as smoothly as possible.

-What to Expect at Your Evaluation
+What to Expect During Your Implant Evaluation

 Your initial evaluation is a comprehensive check-up designed to see if implants are the right fit for you.
 We’ll conduct a thorough review of your overall health and take a close look at your jawbone strength, often using a CT scan to get a detailed, 3D image.
 This isn’t just an assessment; it’s the beginning of a partnership.
 We’ll discuss your goals for replacing a single missing tooth or several, answer all your questions, and use this information to map out a personalized treatment plan.
 Our goal is to make sure you feel confident and informed about your path to a new smile.